hfiref0x/UACME/README.md

 * 13 - Hybrid method, abusing appinfo.dll way of whitelisting MMC console commands and EventViewer missing dependency, works from Windows 7 up to 10rs1 14295;
 * 14 - WinNT/Sirefef method, abusing appinfo.dll way of whitelisting OOBE.exe, works from Windows 7 up to 10th2 10558;
 * 15 - Win32/Addrop method, also used in Metasploit uacbypass module, works from Windows 7 up to 10rs1 14295;
-* 16 - Hybrid method working together with Microsoft GWX backdoor, work from Windows 7 up to 10rs1 14295.
+* 16 - Hybrid method working together with Microsoft GWX backdoor, work from Windows 7 up to 10rs1 14295;
+* 17 - Hybrid method, abuses appinfo whitelist/logic/API choice&usage, work from Windows 8.1 (9600) up to 10rs1 14316.

 Note:
 * Several methods require process injection, so they won't work from wow64, use x64 edition of this tool;